Battle Beasts: Story

 The universe history of 2011 takes place in the galaxy territory of the Decepticon's "Planet Beast".

 The intelligent race of animals called BeastFormers lived in peace on Planet Beast.
-However, the scheming evil hand of the Decepticon's bent on domination of the entire universe to the peaceful Planet Beast was fast approaching.
+However, the scheming evil hand of the Decepticons bent on domination of the entire universe to the peaceful Planet Beast was fast approaching.

 To defeat the Lion Family that ruled Planet Beast, Galvatron supplied Alligatron with weapons in order to overthrow the Lion family.
-Alligatron was given the Sharkticons, who were the military escorts of the Destrons to fight in the rebellion.
+Alligatron was given the Sharkticons, who were the military escorts of the Decepticons to fight in the rebellion.
 This is how the BeastFormer war began.

 The Beast Star was suddenly engulfed in war.
 Before Alligatron the wielder of the Decepticon Power and his Decepticon Beast's could capture the Cybertron Beasts, they were able to escape into the forest.
-In order to ask for help from the Transformers Cybertron Army, the Cybertron Beast's strongest warrior Platinum Tiger had to make his way to the occupied communication room of the palace.
+In order to ask for help from the Autobots, the Cybertron Beast's strongest warrior Platinum Tiger had to make his way to the occupied communication room of the palace.

 Alligatron planted a trap there called the "Holography Mirror".
 As soon as Platinum Tiger unwittingly set foot in the palace, a sudden flash of light trapped the strongest warrior in the holography mirror.

 Is Planet Beast going to remain under occupation?
 What about the fate of the Supreme Commander White Leo's Cybertron Beasts?
 Can Platinum Tiger escape from the power of the Holography Mirror?
 Right now, the battle and mystery of the BeastFormers is just beginning.